You are here

-Post Traumatic Stress Disorder (PTSD) can develop after someone has experienced trauma.
-Anyone, and at any age, can develop PTSD although certain groups of people (active military personnel/veterans, emergency care workers, women, Aboriginal people who attended residential schools, refugees, etc.) are at a higher risk because of their occupation or life experience.
+Post traumatic stress disorder (PTSD) can develop after someone has experienced trauma.
+Anyone, and at any age, can develop PTSD although certain groups of people (active military personnel/veterans, emergency care workers, women, Indigenous people who attended residential schools, refugees, etc.) are at a higher risk because of their occupation or life experience.

 What is trauma?
 A distressing or disturbing experience.
 This can include: sexual assault, physical violence, abuse, an accident, war, natural disaster etc. The source of the trauma could be a sudden one-time event or something that happened over time.
 It is important to note that even being witness to something distressing or disturbing can cause trauma.

 Not all people who experience trauma will develop PTSD, but about 8% of the population will experience PTSD in their lifetime.
 PTSD is treatable.

 - The result of any actions or personal failures of the individual.

 - A sign or result of low intelligence or weakness.

 Like all mental health issues, PTSD is complicated.
 It is caused/triggered by trauma, but not everyone who experiences trauma develops PTSD; in fact, only about 15% of people who encounter trauma experience long-term effects, and even fewer meet criteria for PTSD.
 It’s tricky to figure out why some people get PTSD while others don’t.
 Everyone has a different “story” and these differences, like personality, emotional makeup, life experience, biological response to stress, etc., may all influence whether or not someone will develop PTSD.